Winter camping in a Motorhome# Camping

 Once you’ve arrived at the campsite, choose a pitch in the sun.
 The natural heat will warm your vehicle up and will melt possible snow.
-If you can, you should also choose a spot that is protected from the wind by bushes or trees.
-If there are no available spots the wind should hit your campervan from the front, rather than the sides.
+If you can, you should also pick a spot that is protected from the wind by bushes or trees.
+If there are no available spots, the wind should hit your Campervan from the front, rather than the sides.

 Last but not least, make sure that the exhaust pipe and air inlet are free of snow.
 Otherwise, you’re at risk of suffocation due to fumes.